rooch-network/rooch/crates/rooch-framework-release/README.md

 This crate is used to compile the moveos-stdlib and rooch-framework, and then generate the compiled Move bytecode, documentation, and error descriptions for use by the Move Explain tool.

-## Compile, check compatibility and save the latest stdlib
+## Compile, check compatibility with previous version

 1. Compile